openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 ## Credential Offer

 * Both Grant Types `authorization_code` and `urn:ietf:params:oauth:grant-type:pre-authorized_code` MUST be supported as defined in Section 4.1.1 in [@!OIDF.OID4VCI]
 * For Grant Type `authorization_code`, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired credential type.
 The wallet MUST use that value in the `scope` Authorization parameter.
-For Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`, the pre-authorized code is used by the issuer to identify the credential type(s).
+For Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`, the pre-authorized code is used by the issuer to identify the credential type(s). (pending OID4VCI PR#519)
 * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.

 Note: The Authorization Code flow does not require a Credential Offer from the Issuer to the Wallet.
-However, it is included in the feature set of the Credential Offer because it might be easier to implement with existing libs and on top of existing implementations than with the pre-authorized code Grant Tye.
+However, it is included in the feature set of the Credential Offer because it might be easier to implement with existing libs and on top of existing implementations than the pre-authorized code Grant Tye.

 ## Authorization Endpoint

    * MUST use Pushed Authorization Requests (PAR) [@!RFC9126] to send the Authorization Request.
    * Wallets MUST authenticate itself at the PAR endpoint using the same rules as defined in (#token-endpoint) for client authentication at the token endpoint.
    * MUST use `scope` parameter to communicate credential type(s) to be issued.
-The scope value MUST map to a specific Credential type. (requires OID4VCI PR)
+The scope value MUST map to a specific Credential type. (pending OID4VCI PR#520)
-   * The `scope` parameter MUST be communicated from the Issuer to the Wallet either in the Credential Offer, or Credential Issuer metadata. (too strong?)
    * The `client_id` value in the PAR request MUST be a string that the Wallet has used as the `sub` value in the client attestation JWT.

 ## Token Endpoint {#token-endpoint}

-   * The Wallets MUST perform client authentication as defined in [@!I-D.ietf-looker-key-attestation-client-authentication].
+   * The Wallets MUST perform client authentication as defined in [!I-D.ietf-looker-key-attestation-client-authentication].
-   * Refresh tokens MUST be supported for credential refresh (really needed?)
+   * Refresh tokens MUST be supported for credential refresh
    * Wallets MUST be able to process deferred authorization, i.e. processing of the Token error response parameters `authorization_pending` and `slow_down`, and the credential offer parameter `interval` MUST be supported.
    * The wallet attestation JWT scheme is defined in (#wallet-attestation-schema)